 - Lift the parchment paper off and repeat for the other side.

 - *My recipe notes are smudged where I wrote the baking time.
 It is either 30 or 40 minutes.
-The jamaican patties are done when the dough is cooked through.
+The Jamaican patties are done when the dough is cooked through.
 It is crispy and not burnt.